 Tax preparers have the ability to file Pass-Through Entity Tax Returns electronically.
+All electronic returns must attach a federal return.
 Please visit www.dor.ms.gov for more information.

 PERIOD COVERED BY THE RETURN

 Returns shall be filed on the basis of the 12-month accounting period established by the pass-through entity for Federal income tax purposes which generally will be on a calendar year basis.
 If the return is for a fiscal year or a short tax year, fill in the tax year space at the top of the return.